Constitution of the Faculty

 E. The Graduate Studies Committee

-The Graduate Studies Committee shall consist of nine faculty members, one being appointed by the chair of each of the academic departments.
+The Graduate Studies Committee shall consist of ten faculty members, one being appointed by the chair of each of the academic departments.
 A non-voting member of the committee shall be the dean of the School of Science and Engineering or his/her representative, ex officio.
 The dean may designate other ex officio members as appropriate.
 The committee shall elect annually one of the faculty members as a voting chair, who will report to the faculty.

 The functions of the committee shall be: